Conrad Meyer (painter)

 Conrad Meyer (1618 Zürich – 1689 Zürich) was a painter, engraver, and medallist of Zürich.

 He was a student of Matthäus Merian.

 He was successful as a painter of portrait and landscapes, but later specialized on copper engraving, producing more than a thousand works.

 He also produced the map of Switzerland by Conrad Gyger (1657) and a Planisphaerium Coeleste (1681).

-His son Johannes Meyer (1655–1712) was also a painter and engraver.
+His son Johannes Meyer (1655 Zürich –1712) was also a painter and engraver.